Can Dogs Eat Cucumber? – Itsaboutdog

 • Lemon and Cucumber Water

-Add slices of cucumber to water with freshly squeezed lemon to give your dog refreshing and flavored water on hot days.
-Adding lemon slices is not recommended as your dog may choke on them.
+Add slices of cucumber to water with freshly squeezed lemon to give your dog refreshing and flavoured water on hot days.
+Adding lemon slices is not recommended, as your dog may choke on them.
 Instead, squeeze in the juice.

 • Steamed or Boiled